openvinotoolkit/datumaro/docs/user_manual.md

   found, since the cache was cleaned.
 1. Then, Datumaro will look for previous source revisions in the cache and won't find any.
+1. The project can be marked read-only, if we are not working with the "current" project (which is specified by the `-p/--project` command parameter).
+In the example, the command is `datum diff rev1:... rev2:...`, which means there is a project in the current directory, so the project we are working with is not read-only.
+If a command target was specified as `datum diff <project>@<rev>:<source>`, the project would be loaded as read-only.
+If a project is read-only, we can't do anything more to reproduce the dataset and can only exit with an error (3a).
+The reason for such behavior is that the dataset downloading can be quite expensive (in terms of time, disk space etc.).
+It is supposed, that such side-effects should be controlled manually.
-1. Then, it will try to download the original data and reproduce the resulting dataset.
-The data hash will be computed, hashes will be compared.
+1. If the project is not read-only (3b), Datumaro will try to download the original dataset and reproduce the resulting dataset.
+The data hash will be computed and hashes will be compared.
 On success, the data will be put into the cache.
 1. The downloaded dataset will be read and the remaining operations from the source history will be re-applied.
 1. The resulting dataset might be cached in some cases.